MorariuT/Evolution-Simulator/README.md

 python3 main.py
 ```

+Notes:
-Note: a venv is required
+* a venv is required
+* the tested python version is $3.13.3$